jhauberg/comply/README.md

 Like with the lack of [pre-processing](#does-it-do-any-pre-processing), this is deliberate.

-Instead, each rule use pattern-matching to find violations.
-This can be problematic for some edge-cases (of which C has a lot), but generally works out and makes it simple and clear to understand how a rule works.
+Instead, each rule apply pattern-matching (Regex) to find violations.
+This can be problematic for some edge-cases (of which C has a lot), but generally works out and makes it simple and clear to understand how a rule works and what it looks for.

-In a way, this decision ties-in with the lack of pre-processing, as, in most cases, it would require pre-processed source in the first place to build a fully-formed AST of a C-file (see [pycparser](https://github.com/eliben/pycparser)).

 ### Will `comply` automatically "fix" my code?

-No. This is left as a task for the human.
+No. This is left as a task for a human.

 While many rules are only related to the textual representation of code, some require more thought, consideration and human judgment to fix- a larger task than simply applying a different formatting.